Catholic Engaged Encounter

 Be sure you have met with the parish priest where you intend to marry before booking a course.
 Some parishes offer their own preparation for marriage.

-The course ends with Mass.
+The course includes our Sunday obligation Mass.
 This is a non-residential weekend.

 REFUNDS due to cancellation, are subject to a $25.00 administration fee.